bykovk-pro/anyrun-tg-bot/README.md

 ## Logging

-The bot uses a flexible logging system that allows for separate control of file logging and console output.
-Log files are automatically created daily with the format `YYYYMMDD.log`.
+The bot uses a flexible logging system.
+Log files are automatically created daily with the format `YYYYMMDD.log` in the user's home directory under `arsbtlgbot_logs/`.

-You can adjust log levels at runtime using the `log_level` command, which allows you to change logging verbosity without restarting the bot.
+## Database

+The bot uses an SQLite database to store user information and other options.
+The database file is located at `db/arsbtlgbot.db`.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.